 Your financial adviser can't give you suitable advice unless you provide all relevant information about your personal financial situation, your goals and objectives.
-If you give the adviser inaccurate or incomplete information, it is highly likely you will receive advice that is not right for you.
+If you give the adviser inaccurate or incomplete information, you may receive advice that is not right for you.